cthye/Raytracer/README.md

 ### Intersection

-Intersection needs to contain the information of the coordinate of the intersected point, the material of the intersected object, the normal of that surface.
+Intersection needs to contain the information

+-  the oordinate of the intersected point
+- the material of the intersected object
+- the normal of that surface
+- the distance from the ray origin and the intersection

 ### Object

+The object class need to define the following functions:

+- getIntersection (mentioned above)
+- getBounds (mentioned above)
+- getArea: calculate the area of primitive for surface sampling
+- Sample: randomly choose a point on the surface and return the coordination and pdf of that point
+- hasEmit: return its material emitable or not

+For triangle and sphere, these implematations are intuitively.
+For MeshTriangle object, it would become a bit more complex.

+For each meshTriangle, it needs to build up a bvh for triangle pritimives inside it.
+Therefore,

 ### Material

 ### Shader